You may be more ready than you think you are.

 Before you contact us, please do the following.

-We started Solutions Barbados and published this site on 1 July 2015.
+We started Solutions Barbados and published this site on 1 July 2015 after the former Prime Minister noted that only those in the political trenches had standing to offer the government any advice on the economy.
 A summary of our main solutions is described on our Policy Solutions page.
 They are designed to address the main problems hindering Barbados’, and therefore your development.
 You are encouraged to comment, and we will happily engage you in discussions of how they may be improved.
 The improved solutions will become our promises to you.
 Our weekly column in Barbados Today, solutions to topical issues and notices about public events are provided on our Blogs and Notices page.

 One political leader recently revealed that only those in the political trenches had the right to have their advice on national issues considered.
 Since we did not plan to stop offering unsolicited advice, and had no desire to engage in futile exercises, then we had no choice but to reluctantly enter the political trench.
 At that time, we promised that if the Government or Opposition parties considered our solutions, then we would leave the trench as quickly as we entered it.
 Since they chose not to even discuss our solutions, we plan to implement them ourselves to the benefit of Barbados.